 Or, worse yet, you may unintentionally default in your caring for them because of what is called "avoidance."
-The is that deceptive delay tactic of one's mind to
+The is that deceptive delay tactic of one's mind to sidestep unpleasant or ego-threatening situations.

 What are the facts and what should the Lay Pastor do to fulfill the mandate to "shepherd" this difficult member of God's flock?
 Don't they also need "love with skin on it?"